MOOKY7/CIP/bike/README_nonlinear_job_arrays.md

-# Nonlinear approximate-posterior job-array update
+# Nonlinear approximate posterior job-array update

 This directory contains v4 job-array scripts for adding a nonlinear approximate posterior to the synthetic simulation, Diamonds, and Bike Sharing experiments.